rahmanmd954/day2_neueda/readme.md

 Afternoon Session:

-* Break out into teams for the final afternoon challenge
+* The final challenge
 * Scores will be calculated and announced
-* Presentations from the winning teams
-* Prizes (if you're lucky!) will be given out
+* Prizes (if you're lucky!) will be given out!

 Note that your instructor may change this schedule based on the needs of the group.
-So don't hold them to it.
+So please don't hold them to it!

 ## Morning JAM Session